Issue No 6 from 2016 yr.

 The language, according to Jacobin leaders, was a political instrument, speaking and moving the revolution.
 The controversy normative language / jargon was represented as controversy of moral and spiritual values: patriots / emigrants, progress / darkness.
 The French language personified Republic, Enlightenment, Liberty, patriotism, positive knowledge, providing with gentle and harmonious sounding, lucidity and methodicalness, reason.
 On the contrary, the dialects were perceived as a symbol of feudalism, barbarity, slavery, superstition and fanaticism, translating harsh and indecent idioms, jargon and vulgarity, sensibility.

-Keywords: French Revolution (1789–1799); political culture; theories of social and political organization; image of ideal state and society, revolutionary discourse and linguistic policy in the system of public administration.
+French Revolution (1789–1799); political culture; theories of social and political organization; image of ideal state and society, revolutionary discourse and linguistic policy in the system of public administration.